Nau mai, haere mai. Welcome to Russell Street School!

 If your child starts school and their fifth birthday is before April 1st they are classified as Year 1.
 If your child starts on April 1st or later they are classified as Year 0.
 All children with a birthday in April will have their progress monitored during the first three years of school to ensure that this classification is the best one for them.

-What you need to do:
+What you need to do

-Before the first day of school, perhaps during an Uenuku or school visit, will we send you a link to fill in the formal online enrolment form.
+Before the first day of school, perhaps during an Uenuku or school visit, we will send you a link to fill in the formal online enrolment form.
 Sharon or Rachelle (the office team) can help you with this.

 We need you to bring a copy of:

-• your child’s birth certificate or passport so we can verify their date of birth.
+- your child’s birth certificate or passport so we can verify their date of birth

-• immunisation certificate
+- immunisation certificate

 The above documents which support the enrolment form can be dropped off to the school office between 9am–4pm weekdays, or emailed to office@russellst.school.nz.